nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 - Apostrophes and quote marks: curly instead of straight.
 Run the [smart-quotes-plus](https://atom.io/packages/smart-quotes-plus) package to sanitize deliverables.
 - Fractions: real fractions like ¼ instead of fake ones like 1/4.
 Real fractions are supported by Inter and iA Writer Quattro.
 - Multiplication signs: × instead of the letter x.
+- Interpuncts: · instead of bullet points •.

 Refer to [Glyphy](https://www.glyphy.io/) to grab rarer signs like ⅓, ↪ or ⚠.